macleanl3vin/PlatformVue/README.md

   - Save edited notes to the backend service.
   - Enhance flexibility in adapting lesson notes to changing needs.
   - Address the issue of outdated lesson notes management.
-  - Decompose the Page into Components:

 Milestone 4: Decompose the Page into Components
 - Refactor the web page into modular Vue components.
   - Utilize Vue and Vite for more efficient development.
   - Improve code organization and modularity.
   - Prepare for future feature additions and maintenance.
-  - Integrate the Page with a Serverless Database:

 Milestone 5: Integrate the Page with a Serverless Database
 - Integrate the web page with Google Cloud Firestore.